dell/omnia/docs/source/InstallationGuides/BuildingClusters/schedulerprereqs.rst

 Before you build clusters
 --------------------------

+* Ensure that all target nodes are up and running.

 * Verify that all inventory files are updated.

 * If the target cluster requires more than 10 kubernetes nodes, use a docker enterprise account to avoid docker pull limits.